SAP-samples/teched2023-AD163/exercises/1_CreateSalesOrder/README.md

 # Exercise 1 - Create Sales Order

 In this exercise, you will create a Sales Order by referring to an existing Sales Order.
 This Sales Order will not have a billing block.
-Please note down the Sales Order number generated at the end of the exersice.
+Please note down the Sales Order number generated at the end of the exercise.
 This is needed later for designing the process and end-to-end testing.

 ## Exercise